fetchai/agents-aea/docs/tac-skills-contract.md

 - between the controller and participants (game management communication)
 - between the participants (negotiations)

-### Registration communication
+### Registration Communication

 This diagram shows the communication between the various entities during the registration phase.

 ``` mermaid
     sequenceDiagram